-In Use.
-Shows if a camera is enabled (green check mark) or disabled (red cross).
+- No. The number of the camera in the system. - In Use.
+Shows if a camera is enabled (green check mark) or disabled (red cross). - Name.

-Name.
 The name of the camera.
 By default, cameras are named Camera 1, Camera 2, and so on.
-But you can change the default name.

-Quality.
-The quality with which images are recorded (0-100%).
+But you can change the default name. - Quality.
+The quality with which images are recorded (0-100%). - Resolution.

-Resolution.
 The resolution with which images are recorded.
 For analog cameras, the options are Normal, High and Maximum.
-For manually configured IP cameras (please see Adding, editing and removing IP cameras for information on configuring IP cameras), three resolution settings (with the highest being the maximum resolution supported by the camera model) are displayed.
-For automatically configured IP cameras, the exact image resolutions supported by the camera model are displayed.
+For manually configured IP cameras (please see Adding and removing IP cameras for information on configuring IP cameras), three resolution settings (with the highest being the maximum resolution supported by the camera model) are displayed.
+For automatically configured IP cameras, the exact image resolutions supported by the camera model are displayed. - Rate.

-Rate.
 Record rate as images per second (ips).

-Camera Driver Information.
+- Camera Driver Information.
 Shows the driver information for the camera.
-For information on selecting and changing camera drivers, please see XXXX.
+For information on selecting and changing camera drivers, please see Adding and removing IP cameras. - Load.

-Load.
 The load caused on one capture card (or IP camera server) by the record rates.
 If the load is more than 100%, the program will not let you save the settings.